facebookresearch/goliath/DATASHEET.md

     * relightable head avatars based on relightable Gaussian splatting,
     * relightable hand avatars based on relightable volumetric primitives,
     * full body avatars with regular clothes, and
-    * full-body avatasr with minimal clothes, bot based on dynamic meshes with neural textures.
+    * full-body avatars with minimal clothes, both based on dynamic meshes with neural textures.

 36. **Is there a repository that links to any or all papers or systems that use the dataset?** *(If so, please provide a link or other access point.)*